Hansoft/Hansoft-TCM/README.md

 - If you want to install your version of Jean, just write Jean -install in the command line and it will be installed as a service.
 - For debugging Jean, make sure that all dll's exists in the output directory.
 - Read the introduction to TCM to understand how it works.
+- Any errors output from Jean can be found in the Windows Event viewer.
+Type "Event Viewer" in the start menu.
+Jean's errors will be output into Windows Logs->Application.

 2.2 For the client side plugin
 ----------------------------------------------------